goschtl/zope/lovely.relation/trunk/src/lovely/relation/README.txt

   >>> sourceId is None
   False

-Let us add an target to the relationship.
+Let us add a target to the relationship.

   >>> target = Target('o1 of s1')
   >>> relationship.targets = [target]